 6 RSS feeds of package updates

-The /feed.xml endpoint on any R-universe domain gives an RSS feed of recent R package updates in the repository:
+The /feed.xml endpoint on any R-universe domain provides an RSS feed of recent R package updates in the repository.

 <link>https://jeroen.r-universe.dev</link>